tswjkeng/inet3101-lab1.5/README.md

 Submission Details:
 - Header Example Task:
   - The header examples are located the Header folder.
-To run the program
+To run the program for Mac you need to do gcc mathProgram.c mathHeader.c -o mathProgram

 - Documentation:
   - The Microsoft Word file contains screenshots of the code running and working along with paragraphs explaining the concepts for each task